 Again, location matters.
 Some states require you to be connected to local utilities.
 California energy codes require grid interconnection for single-family homes.
 Homesteaders looking to the leave the electric grid in Pennsylvania are required to contact the local government for ordinance, fee, and licensing information.
 In contrast, going off the grid in Hawaii is not only legal but often encouraged because of the limitations of the existing grid system.

-“The legal landscape of what you can do and under what conditions changes depending on the state or the town, and even then it changes over time,” Connell explains.
+“The legal landscape of what you can do and under what conditions changes depending on the state or the town, and even then it changes over time,” Connell explained.
 Check with your local government offices for the rules in your area.

 How much does it cost to go off the grid?